 The CHS has much to offer graduate students in History.
 Each year the Center selects three T.H.
 Breen Graduate Fellows.
 The fellowships are named after the Center's founding director, eminent colonial American historian, Timothy Hall Breen.
 Two of the Breen Fellows organize one-day faculty and graduate student conferences on a significant historical topic pertinent to their research, with an eminent keynote speaker from outside NU, while the third is in charge of social media/online initiatives of the Center.
 The Quinn Fellow joins Center associates under joint CCHS and Doris G. Quinn Foundation auspices.

 An innovative program of global exchanges (international doctoral workshops) was initiated by the Center in 2008-2009 with events in Ireland and Germany, while in 2015 a graduate student exchange was started with the School of History at Queen Mary University of London (QMUL) and with the History Department of Hong Kong University.

 For undergraduates (both History majors and across the university) the CCHS Leopold Fellowship program offers the opportunity and means to work closely with primary historical materials under the guidance of faculty, doing actual archival faculty research and learning how to transform raw data into historical interpretation.
 The first group of ten undergraduate Leopold Fellows started work in 2008-2009.
 This has proved to be a very popular program among undergraduates.
-An undergraduate History Club/Society is intermittently active under the aegis of the Center and the History Department.

 Back to top